License Server versus other licensing models

 The callas License Server is a new way to license callas software products, but it does not replace any of the traditional licensing models.

 Traditionally, all callas software solutions use hardware-based licensing.
 This means that the software needs to be installed and activated on the machine (real or virtual) on which it is running.
 This activation binds the purchased license to the computer on which the software is used.
 This activation model requires:

-It is worth mentioning that the callas License Server itself always uses this hardware-based licensing for itself.
+It is worth mentioning that the callas License Server itself always uses this traditional hardware-based licensing for itself.
 To install and use a License Server, it must be activated.

 License Server-based licensing

 Starting mid 2019, all callas software solutions also support License Server-based licensing.
 The specific software versions supporting the License Server model are:

 - pdfToolbox: version 10.2 and up

 In this model, there is no requirement to activate software on the machine it is running.
 This allows machines to be brought online or used dynamically, without having to go through the (manual) activation process.